Scan to download memorist

 Staying in touch is a rhythm problem

-Every relationship has its own natural cadence — the key is noticing when it changes.
+Every relationship has its own natural cadence, and the key to maintaining friendships is noticing when that rhythm shifts.

 Not all friendships have the same rhythm.
 Some thrive on weekly calls.
 Others are fine with quarterly check-ins and still feel close.
 The issue isn't how often you reach out — it's whether you're aware of what that frequency is and whether it's shifting.